Abruz-plotz/Customer_analysis_SQL/README.md

 The E-Commerce Customer Churn Analysis provided valuable insights into customer behavior, loyalty patterns and churn indicators using SQL-based data cleaning, transformation, and analytical techniques.After analysis we got some key insights as:-

 **1)📌** There are 4680 active customers and 948 churned ones.
-The active customers significantly outnumber churned ones, but complaints and low satisfaction scores were found to be strong early indicators of churn risk.
+The active customers significantly outnumber churned ones, but complaints and low satisfaction scores were found to be strong early **indicators of churn risk**.
 Adressing complains faster can reduce the churn risk.

 **2)📌** Married customers from Tier-1 cities show the highest engagement levels, longer tenure, and consistent year-over-year order growth — representing a loyal, high-value segment.

 **3)📌** E-Wallet and Debit Card users demonstrate the most consistent and active purchase behavior, reflecting digital adoption and trust in these payment modes.

-**4)📌** For essential categories like Grocery,customers are highly responsive to savings incentives using Coupons and cashbacks.Hence, Such offers consistently benefits both customers and the business.
+**4)📌** For essential categories like **Grocery**,customers are highly responsive to savings incentives using Coupons and cashbacks.Hence, Such offers consistently benefits both customers and the business.

-**5)📌** Laptop & Accessories, Mobile Phones, and Fashion dominate as preferred categories among high-spending customers
+**5)📌** Laptop & Accessories, Mobile Phones, and Fashion dominate as **preferred** categories among high-spending customers

 **6)📌** A positive correlation between complaints, churn, and product returns was observed.

 ### I) Action Plan

-**1)⚡⚡** Enhancing customer satisfaction through faster complaint resolution could directly reduce churn.
+**1)⚡⚡** **Enhancing customer satisfaction** through faster complaint resolution could directly reduce churn.

-**2)⚡⚡** Expanding cashback and coupon programs for essential and high-engagement categories like groceries can drive repeat purchases.
+**2)⚡⚡** **Expanding cashback and coupon programs** for essential and high-engagement categories like groceries can drive repeat purchases.

 **3)⚡⚡** Personalized retention strategies for loyal Tier-1, married customers can strengthen brand loyalty.

-**4)⚡⚡** Digital payment incentives (E-Wallet, Debit Card) can further improve convenience and customer lifetime value.
+**4)⚡⚡** The **promotion of digital payment incentives** (E-Wallet, Debit Card) can further improve convenience and customer lifetime value.